Cozy Peach Kitchen

 • To make simple syrup on the stove, combine the water and brown sugar in a small pot.
 Simmer over medium heat, stirring as needed until the sugar melts and a syrup forms, about 2-3 minutes.

-• Serve the drink over a few cubes of ice.
+• Taste for sweetness, adding the remaining ½ ounce of simple syrup as desired.
+Serve the drink over a few cubes of ice.
 Sprinkle with a dash of cinnamon.

 Video